Workout for Beginners

 - Series: Start of a simple exercise.
 That's when you take the dumbbells in your hands and practice the exercise.

 - Warm Up Series: A series of training sessions when a very low load is used.
 The body will thus prepare for a greater load.
 These series are very important in order to avoid unnecessary injuries.
-In the initial training, we usually practice two to three warm-ups, and then one or two series is enough to do it, or none depends on the feeling of muscle flow or whether or not we practice the same muscle part in the next exercise.
+In the initial training, we usually practice two to three warm-up sets.
+Whenever we start doing new exercise for the same muscle we usually do 1 warm up set.

 - Work series: These are series that already load the muscles significantly, ie. that we use an increased load when practicing.
 The chosen weight of dumbbells or bricks in the machine in each series depends on the physical performance and the workout principle (I will explain below)